FREE CONSULTATION (314) 361-4242

 • (b) Damage in excess of one thousand dollars was caused to the property of another person; or

-• (c) The defendant has previously been found guilty of any offense committed in another jurisdiction which, if committed in this state, would be a violation of an offense in this section.
+• (c) The defendant has previously been found guilty of any offense committed in another jurisdiction that would violate an offense in this section if committed in this state.

 Injured in a Hit-and-Run Accident